jitsi/jibri/README.md

 * Ensure that the jibri user is in the correct groups to make full access of the audio and video devices.
 The example jibri account in Ubuntu 16 are: "adm","audio","video","plugdev"

+* The following will add the 'jibri' user with the appropriate groups.
+Run as root:
+  - `useradd -G adm,audio,vido,plugdev jibri`

 ### Jibri directory